matchmore/documentation/geomatching.md

 {: #quickstart}
 ### Quickstart
-Quickly create geomatching for any types of device.
+Quickly start geomatching for any type of device.

-Follow these four steps to create geomatching:
+Follow these four steps to start geomatching:
 1. Create a device to **feature geomatching**
 2. Create a publication to **broadcast the presence of a device**
-3. Create a subscription to **start discovering near devices**
+3. Create a subscription to **start discovering nearby devices**
-4. **Handle Match**, when subscribers and publishers are within range of each other
+4. **Handle the Match**, when subscribers and publishers are within range of each other

-The devices are core models for geomatching.
-A `Device` defines an object that is either virtual or physical which you can find useful when it is proximity detected.
-A device without publication or subscription is not detectable nor detecting, you need to attach `Publication` or `Subscription` on a device in order to start either **broadcast presence** or **discover nearby devices**.
+The devices are core elements of the domain model for geomatching.
+A `Device` defines an object that is either virtual or physical.
+A device without publication or subscription is not detectable nor detecting, so you need to attach `Publication` or `Subscription` on a device in order to start either to **broadcast presence** or to **discover nearby devices**.

-`Match` is the event object to notify a geomatching based on the encounter of two different devices geographically and respective topic and content properties corresponding.
+A `Match` is the event object to notify a device of any geomatching.
+It is location and content based, in other words a `Match` event is triggered only if both devices are in the specified range and their Publication/Subscription content match.

 #### STEP 1: Create a device to **feature geomatching**
-Matchmore relies on different sensors to provide the geomatching; such as GPS, Bluetooth, and more.
+To provide geomatching Matchmore relies on different hardware sensors such as GPS, Bluetooth, and others.
 Each device is unique and offers distinct possibilities:
-* `Mobile Device` is based on a constant `Location` update, thanks to GPS,
+* `Mobile Device` is providing `Location` updates, thanks to its GPS
 * `Beacon Device` is made for indoor and outdoor location services.
-It relies on Bluetooth technology,
+It relies on Bluetooth technology.
-* `Pin Device` is non-physical and at a fixed geographical location.
+* `Pin Device` is a virtual (non-physical) device and placed at geographic coordinates.
 * More types of device will be added in the future.

 Matchmore SDK can be used in different ways, but the most common way is to have a main device.
-Usually, this main device is the device on which the app is running, typically it represents your actual users; Smartphones (mobile app) or Browser (web app).
+Usually, this main device is the device on which the app is running, typically it is operated by your actual user: Smartphone (mobile app) or Browser (web app).

 The following code demonstrates how to create the main device:
 ```swift